patrickbucher/learning-rust/diary.md

+# Day 49 (2024-05-12)

+I finished working through chapter 3 in the RSSA book.
+My first impression on
+Actix: it looks quite powerful and reasonable.

 # Day 48 (2024-05-11)

 I worked through the first half of chapter 3 in the RSSA book.
 I learned about